ChrisUmeki/Caml-flage/design.md

 This information will be kept in a record for each individual user, whereas the data of all the users on the server are the individual records stored in a tree.

-### entry.ml
+### post.ml
-Entry has two types: posts and comments.
-Posts are top level entries posted by the users whereas comments are replies to posts or other comments.
+Posts are top level entries posted by the users, that are displayed on the dashboard.

-The type defined for a post will include the list of comments associated with a post, which will be implemented as a list of linked lists, a relevance score, determined by the number of up-camels and down-camels, content(text, images,etc.), id of the post, and the date and time the post was published.
+The type defined for a post is a record with fields that store the id, score (determined by the sum of total up-camels and down-camels), title, text, user, url, tag, list of comments associated with a post, as well as the time the post was published.

+The posts module contains the key functions for creating post given the needed arguments, accessing the fields of a post, calculating the "hot score" that is assigned to a post for sorting, as well as functions that extract post data to a json.

+### comment.ml
+Comments are replies to posts or comments.

+The type defined for a comment is similar to posts.
+It is a record with fields that store the id, score, title, text, user, url, the id of a post under which the comment was added and the parent comment id, if the comment was added under another comment.

+The comments module contains the key functions for creating a comment given the needed arguments, accessing the fields of a comment and functions that extract comment data to a json.

-The type defined for a comment will be similar to posts.
-Major differences between the two types would be that comments are linked back to the parent entry, and posts have a title as well as content.
+Besides the differences in some fields, major differences between posts and comments include that comments are linked back to a parent entry, and that comments are not sorted.

-Similar to posts, comments will also store the list of comments/replies, a relevance score determined by the number of up-camels and down-camels, as well as the date and time that the comment was posted.

 ### tags.ml
 Tags are a way for users to categorize their posts as well as to find posts pertaining to a certain topic.
-Each tag is defined as a string which is the name of the tag as well as the posts that are linked to the tag.
+Each tag is defined as a record with two fields: a string which is the name of the tag as well as the mutable posts field that contains a list of posts associated with a a tag.

 ## Data